awlondon/YOWR3HT8H3D9HW9O3O9T/README.md

 The browser fetch stub that intercepts `/api/llm` requests is now opt-in.
 Set `VITE_ENABLE_LLM_STUB=off` (or `on`) in your Vite environment to force a particular mode.
 The default `auto` value only installs the stub during `npm run dev`, allowing production builds to reach a real backend.

-If the LLM endpoint is unreachable, the cognition status will surface the HTTP error (for example `LLM backend failed (HTTP 404)`) and the articulated response panel will display a clear message plus a fallback composed from the HLSF Output Suite when available.
+If the LLM endpoint is unreachable, the cognition status will surface the HTTP error (for example `LLM backend failed (HTTP 404)`) and the articulated response panel will display a clear message plus a fallback that summarizes the most recent thought logs and rotation narrative.

 ## Quality gates